-A. Dues or Fee Deduction to Exclusive Representative.

-If agreed to in a valid collective bargaining agreement, an employee organization may use payroll deduction for dues or service fees as authorized in writing by individual members in a bargaining unit.
-Employees in an exclusively represented unit cannot pay dues or fees through payroll deduction to, nor be represented by, an employee organization or agent other than the organization certified as the exclusive representative of their unit.
-The provisions of this procedure concerning the rights of an exclusive representative to payroll deduction of dues or fees may be changed by negotiation and agreement between an exclusive representative and the State Employer.
+- A. Dues or Fee Deduction to Exclusive Representative.
+If agreed to in a valid collective bargaining agreement, an exclusive representative may use payroll deduction for dues or service fees as authorized by individual members in its bargaining unit.
+Employees in an exclusively represented unit cannot pay dues or fees through payroll deduction to, nor be represented by, an employee organization or agent other than the organization certified as their unit's exclusive representative. - B. Dues Deduction to Limited-Recognition Organization.
+A limited-recognition organization, upon approval of the state employer, may use payroll deduction for dues as authorized individually by its nonexclusively represented employee members.
+An employee cannot deduct and remit dues from earnings to multiple organizations.